-Different Types of Welding Methods and What They are Used for
+What are the Different Types of Welding Methods and What They are Used fo

 Gas Metal Arc Welding is a traditional form of welding developed in the 1940s.
-Gas Metal Arc Welding uses an inert gas supply, machine-fed wire rod, contact tube, and gas nozzle to weld the wire rod feed to the base metal.
-Various industries use this welding, such as manufacturing.
+Gas Metal Arc Welding uses a metal inert gas supply, machine-fed wire rod, contact tube, and gas nozzle to weld the wire rod feed to the base metal.
+Various industries use this process of welding, such as manufacturing.

 Gas Metal Arc Welding works by feeding a consumable wire electrode through a gun.
 An electrical arc is produced between the wire and the base metal, which melts moth materials and creates a seal.
 Shielding gas is fed through the process to protect the seal from contamination.